Timsnky/javascript_samples/README.md

 # javascript_samples
-Sample javascript codes from a wide rage of assignments
+Sample javascript codes from a wide range of assignments